Grubbs catalyst: Third-generation Grubbs catalyst (fast-initiating catalysts)

 The rate of the Grubbs catalyst can be altered by replacing the phosphine ligand with more labile pyridine ligands.
-By using 3-bromopyridine the initiation rate is increased more than a millionfold.
-Both pyridine and 3-bromopyridine are commonly used, with the bromo- version 4.8 times more labile resulting in even faster rates.
+By using 3-bromopyridine the initiation rate is increased more than a million times.
+Both pyridine and 3-bromopyridine are commonly used, with the bromo- version being 4.8 times more labile resulting in even faster rates.
 The catalyst is traditionally isolated as a two pyridine complex, however one pyridine is lost upon dissolving and reversibly inhibits the ruthenium center throughout any chemical reaction.

 The principal application of the fast-initiating catalysts is as initiators for ring opening metathesis polymerisation (ROMP).
 Because of their usefulness in ROMP these catalysts are sometimes referred to as the 3rd generation Grubbs catalysts.
 The high ratio of the rate of initiation to the rate of propagation makes these catalysts useful in living polymerization, yielding polymers with low polydispersity.

 Applications

 Grubbs catalysts are of interest for olefin metathesis.
-It is mainly applied to fine chemical synthesis.
+They are mainly applied to fine chemical synthesis.
 Large-scale commercial applications of olefin metathesis almost always employ heterogeneous catalysts or ill-defined systems based on ruthenium trichloride.